YahiaElTai/ms-commerce/docs/GCP_INFRASTRUCTURE_PROVISIONING.md

    4. Copy connection URL as DATABASE_URL in k8s secrets and encypt it with KMS

-5. Make sure the secrets are encrypted using the newly created KMS key
+5. Make sure the secrets are encrypted using the newly created KMS key for the intended env

 6. point your domain name to ingress load balancer external IP address.